rudi-c/rudi-c.github.io/about.md

 - One of my goal is to consistently use "steel man arguments"
 - "Interested people are interesting"
 - "Humans are not rational creatures, they are rationalizing creatures"
+- "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away"
 - I practice pen spinning (look it up if you've never hear of that term!) and have once appeared on [national television](http://www.youtube.com/watch?v=K5SxsDS0fHk).
 I'm not one of the best out there, but I know quite a few tricks

 Contact